 It’s true that field services can often be hampered by delays and funds can be difficult to manage with expenses for parts, time, and more, causing delays.
 A portal system can improve the odds of reducing non-payments so they can see exactly what they're owed and take steps to get paid it straight away.
 As such, if you can streamline that process as much as possible, you’re only going to improve the chances of optimising your cash flow.

 How much money can a company save by going paperless?

 Find out with the Commusoft Paperless Saving's Calculator!

 If you’re taking your invoice process online, you’re opening yourself up to a whole host of perks but most importantly, you’re giving customers access to a service that they expect, and that any good business should want (and need) to provide that for their customers.

-Then, if you’re keen for more, then check out the guide we’ve prepared below on How To Send An Invoice That Customers will Pay.
+However, if you’re keen for even more, then check out the guide we’ve prepared below on How To Send An Invoice That Customers will Pay.
 The eBook is designed to help you prepare invoices that give a subtle but powerful nudge to help you get paid on time.

 With guidelines and template suggestions for email and invoices, download yours, FREE:Twitter, Facebook, and LinkedIn if you’ve got questions you’d like us to answer.